 7. Apply lacquer to the dial with an airbrush

-8. Make the pad printer plate or cliche
+8. Make the pad printer plate or cliche (see prior posts on this page)

 10. Apply the hour indices